adelasantosd/normtrace-disability-rights/references/case-law-notes/disability-rights-mexico.md

 - identifying the constitutional parameter of rights review in Mexico;
 - explaining why domestic legal analysis cannot be limited to constitutional text alone;
-- framing the relationship between domestic law and international human rights treaties.
+- framing the relationship between the domestic legal framework and international human rights treaties.

 ---